Shunsuke-KK/multimodal_passive_bipedal_locomotion/README.md

-# Source code of the **"Multimodal Bipedal Locomotion Generation with Passive Dynamics via Deep Reinforcement Learning".**
+# Source code of the **"Multimodal Bipedal Locomotion Generation with Passive Dynamics via Deep Reinforcement Learning"**

 This implementation uses Pytorch and it is based on the **SpinningUp** code (https://github.com/openai/spinningup).
 We customized the spinningUp codebase to run our experiments.
 Author of modification: Shunsuke Koseki e-mail:shunsuke.koseki.q4☆dc.tohoku.ac.jp (change ☆ to @)